J-81/ARC_Technical_Exercise/README.md

 Most importantly, the requested text report is located at `full_report/report.txt` and the requested plot is located at `full_report/Quality_scores.png`.

+## Resources and Runtime

+For the example dataset, peak resource usage was no more than 4 GB RAM on a system that utilized up to 16 cpus.
+Runtime for this dataset was under 5 minutes and expected to scale linearly with respect to mOTU profiling and alignment.
+With respect to assembly (performed using Megahit), memory and runtime scaling for may be worse than linear; however, this hasn't yet been tested.

+Full resource usage profiling has been performed using Nextflow Tower.

 ## Known Issues

 A permissions issue within the container currently prevents the container from being run internally as the host user.